jasonhanks/k8v/README.md

 ## Kubernetes configuration

-By default the tool reads the *KUBECONFIG* environment variable for the location of the configuratio to use, or will default to *~/.kube/config* otherwise.
+By default the tool reads the *KUBECONFIG* environment variable for the location of the configuration to use, or will default to *~/.kube/config* otherwise.